cltpacer/NewtonLaw-test-001/README.md

 # Target:
 calculate ==> "cal" for short <br>
 To cal Newton Law about real earth R, Mass, gravity to moon .. <br>
-and g = 9.8 m/(sec^2) is special case or general case !! <br>
+check g = 9.8 m/(sec^2) is special case or general case !! <br>
+check man 60 kg who stay on 100m high. his gravity gen how many Kg force . check man 60 kg who stay on 5km , 10km , 15 km, 20,km, 30km .....
+100km, ,...500km..
+Gravity Gforce..?

+Moon

+Sun

   also cal three obj problem, sun moon earth move real position in Orbit of sun system . <br>
   if have time, cal 9 planets together with real Newtone Law simulation !! <br>
   if have time, plot 3d graph with real time position (used this simulation compare NASA data ...) <br>
   if have time, plot all start position with (x,y,z) in this simulation to set STAR CHAR <br>
   with sun as coordinates zero point. <br>
-  also can transformation to use earth as coordinates zero point, as tradisional STAR CHAR <br>
+  also can transformate to use earth as coordinates zero point, as tradisional STAR CHAR <br>

+<br><br><br><br><br>

 <br>
 G = 6.67*10^(-11)<br>
 <br>